nigelp/Zentara-Code/README.md

 ## Commands

-- Use the Command Palette and type “Roo” to discover all commands:
+- Use the Command Palette and type “Zentara” to discover all commands:
   - Open Chat
   - Start New Task
   - Show Plan / Approve Step